mattpocock/ts-error-translator/CONTRIBUTING.md

-# How do I Contribute 💪
+# How do I contribute? 💪

 We're excited to have you on board!